isbelevtsov/rsschool-devops-course-tasks/task_3/README.md

 ______________________________________________________________________

-## 📌 Overview
+## Overview

+📌

 This project will bootstrap a basic AWS infrastructure with bastion host at front and K8s Cluster using K3s that allocated behind in private subnet.
+When cluster will be ready you can deploy a simple web application to it using provided manifest.

 ______________________________________________________________________

-## 📂 Table of Contents
+## Table of Contents

+📂

 - [Before you start](#before-you-start)
 - [Prerequisites](#prerequisites)